wandji20/Zattix-Online-Shop/README.md

 - Run `git checkout -b your-branch-name`
 - Make your contributions
 - Push your branch up to your forked repository
-- Open a Pull Request with a detailed description to the feature branch of the original project for a review
+- Open a Pull Request with a detailed description to the feature branch of the original project for a review.

 ## Show your support

 Give a :star: if you like this project!

+## copyright

+Mohammed Awad